Esri/spatial-framework-for-hadoop/README.md

 ## What's New

 * ST_Centroid now returns the geometry centroid rather than the center of its envelope (as of v2.1).
 * [Spatial Framework for Hadoop v2](https://github.com/Esri/spatial-framework-for-hadoop/releases) is compatible with [Geometry v2](https://github.com/Esri/geometry-api-java/releases), Hive v2.3 & v3, and Jackson v2.
-Note: up-to-date releases may be available [on Github](https://github.com/Esri/spatial-framework-for-hadoop/releases) but [not on Maven Central](https://github.com/Esri/spatial-framework-for-hadoop/issues/123).
+Note: up-to-date releases may be available [on Github](https://github.com/Esri/spatial-framework-for-hadoop/releases) but [may not be on Maven Central](https://github.com/Esri/spatial-framework-for-hadoop/issues/123).

 ## Features